hassanyazdanian/vr-joint-attention-rct/README.md

 This script refits the point estimates and standard errors for all thirty-two treatment contrasts.
 It programmatically compares the point estimates against `results/contrast_results.csv` using a tolerance of 0.005.
 Confidence intervals are reconstructed using the refitted estimates and standard errors together with the stored Satterthwaite degrees of freedom.
 All thirty-two point-estimate checks pass.

+## Archival scripts

+Files under `scripts/original/` are redacted archival copies.
+Most require the non-deposited source workbook and intermediate directories and are not intended as a standalone reproduction workflow.
+Use `scripts/reproduce_primary.py` for the supported reproduction route.

+## Deviations from the protocol

+The protocol planned independent-sample t-tests or Mann–Whitney U tests, Sidak multiplicity correction, and cause-dependent imputation.
+The final analysis instead used longitudinal mixed-effects models adjusted for communication status, likelihood-based handling of incomplete observations without imputation, and Holm correction with Benjamini–Hochberg sensitivity analyses.
+These deviations are also reported in the manuscript.

 ## The model

 Every inferential result in the paper comes from one specification: